zackluckyf/advanced-social-network/README.md

 - [ ] Start working on some basic api methods

+- [ ] Figure out a way to mock the backend when only working on the front end

 - [ ] UI for dashboard page

 - [ ] UI for profile page